This broadcaster has 1146 podcast archives available on-demand.

 We listen intentionally to God by turning from our distractions long enough to meet Him in Scripture and in prayer.
 God isn’t distant.
 He longs for us to make time for Him so He can be the priority of our daily lives and then for eternity.

-Listen, that you may live, I will make an everlasting covenant with you, says Isaiah 55, three God promises his faithful love to all who will seek him and turn to him for forgiveness.
-We listen intentionally to God by turning from our distractions to meet him in Scripture and in prayer.
+Listen that you may live.
+I will make an everlasting covenant with you, says Isaiah 55-3.
+God promises his faithful love to all who will seek him and turn to him for forgiveness.
+We listen intentionally to God by turning from our distractions to meet him in scripture and in prayer.
 God isn't distant.

-He longs for us to make time for him so he can be the priority of our daily lives, and then for eternity.
-Today's Our Daily Bread devotional Scripture reading is from Isaiah chapter 55 verses one through seven.
-Come, all you who are thirsty, come to the waters and you who have no money come by and eat.
-Come, buy wine and milk without money and without cost.
+He longs for us to make time for him so he can be the priority of our daily lives and then for eternity.
+Today's Our Daily Bread devotional scripture reading is from Isaiah 55, verses 1-7.
+Come, all you who are thirsty, come to the waters, and you who have no money, come, buy and eat.
+Come, buy wine and milk, without money and without cost.

-Why spend money on what is not bread, and your labor on what does not satisfy listen listen to me, and eat what is good and you will delight in the richest of fair give ear, and come to me.
-Listen, that you may live, I will make an everlasting covenant with you, my faithful love promised to David.
-See, I have made him a witness to the people's a ruler and commander of the People's surely you will summon nations, you know not, and nations.
+Why spend money on what is not bread, and your labor on what does not satisfy?
+Listen, listen to me, and eat what is good, and you will delight in the richest of fare.
+Give ear, and come to me.